DavidNgugi/speed-cli/README.md

 ## Acknowledgments

-- Built with macOS's native `networkquality` tool
+- Built with native platform tools (`networkquality` on macOS, `wget` on Linux, PowerShell on Windows)
 - Inspired by frustrated internet users everywhere
 - Made with ❤️ for people tired of paying for slow internet
+- Cross-platform support for macOS, Linux, and Windows users

 ---